joanalnu/gen10/README.md

 Please contact me via [email](mailto:joanalnu@outlook.com) or send pull requests.

 ## Info for educators
-This is the formal API for the [genetic10](https://joanalnu.github.io/genetics10) educational software.
-While the jupyter notebook is a beginner-friendly interface and does not require installation, making it ideal for school-managed devices, the API is designed to be used in a more professional environment.
-It is up to you to decide whether to use the API or the jupyter notebook, considering your alumns' level of expertise and the resources available.
+This is the formal package for the [genetics10](https://joanalnu.github.io/genetics10) educational software.
+While the jupyter notebook is a beginner-friendly interface and does not require installation, making it ideal for school-managed devices, the package is designed to be used in a more professional environment.
+It is up to you to decide whether to use the package or the jupyter notebook, considering your alumns' level of expertise and the resources available.

 ### How can I use this in my class?
 First, identify in your curriculum where you can integrate the software, which is already built aligned with the general education guidelines.
 Then you should start by explaining the fundamental concepts of genomics in your biology or science class, as you would do normally.
 Then you can introduce this tool to students and explain how to use it.